LuisOzParr/TicTacToe/README.md

 game.print_matrix

 # Return winner
-puts "THE WINNER IS PLAYER #{game.winner}"
+puts puts game.winner.nil? ?
+'Game Over' : "THE WINNER IS PLAYER #{game.winner}"

 ```
 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/LuisOzParr/tic_tac_toe.
+Bug reports and pull requests are welcome on GitHub at https://github.com/LuisOzParr/TicTacToe.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License